mozilla/webdev-blog/extravaganza/template.md

-Once a month, web developers from across Mozilla get together to do something.
-Meanwhile, we find time to talk about the work that we've shipped, share the libraries we're working on, meet new folks, and talk about whatever else is on our minds.
+Once a month, web developers from across Mozilla get together to talk about the work that we've shipped, share the libraries we're working on, meet new folks, and talk about whatever else is on our minds.
 It's the Webdev Extravaganza!
 The meeting is open to the public; you should stop by!

 You can check out the [wiki page][wiki] that we use to organize the meeting, or view a [recording of the meeting][recording] in Air Mozilla.
 Or just read on for